rogerdahl/striprouter-cpp/README.md

 * Support components such as resistors and diodes that have variable length connectors
 * Automatic optimization of component locations

 ### How to use

 1) Start the program.
 If things work, you will see it start searching for routes on the included circuit.
-A "no completed routes" message means that no layout has been found in which it was possible to route all connections.
+A "no completed layouts" message means that no layout has been found in which it was possible to route all connections.

 2) Move the program to one side of the screen and open the included `circuit.txt` file in a text editor on the other.
 Start creating your circuit there, using the simple pattern shown in the file. `Packages` are pin layouts.
 Each pin is designated by a coordinate relative to pin 1, so pins can be in any order and relationship to each other. `Components` are names and positions for packages and `Connections` are point-to-point connections required for the circuit.
 Packages, components and connections can be intermixed, however packages must be described before the components that use them, and components must be described before their connections.